Michael GurevichAssociate Professor and Chair of Performing Arts Technology

 - 2047 Moore

-Michael Gurevich teaches courses in media art, computer-based composition and physical computing, and designs, studies and composes for interactive music systems.
+Michael Gurevich teaches courses in media art, computer-based composition, and physical computing, and also designs, studies, and composes for interactive music systems.
 Framed through the interdisciplinary lens of Interaction Design, his research explores new aesthetic and interactional possibilities that can emerge in performance with real-time computer systems.
-Using quantitative, qualitative, ethnographic and practice-based methods, he studies how phenomena such as skill and style appear in digital music performance.
+Using quantitative, qualitative, ethnographic, and practice-based methods, he studies how phenomena such as skill and style appear in digital music performance.

-Professor Gurevich is an active author, editor and peer reviewer in the New Interfaces for Musical Expression (NIME), computer music and human-computer interaction (HCI) communities.
+Gurevich is an active author, editor, and peer reviewer in the New Interfaces for Musical Expression (NIME), computer music, and human-computer interaction (HCI) communities.
 He has published in several leading journals and has presented his work at numerous conferences around the world.